Tigers drop another heartbreaker

 Marcquise Reed led the Tigers with 24 points on 10 of 16 shooting, while Elijah Thomas added 14 points and had 11 rebounds for his eighth double-double of the season.

 Clyde Trapp, who scored 15 points in the place of starter David Skara, made a triple from the left corner with 39.3 seconds to play to keep the Tigers close at 78-75.
-Skara did not play after injuring his hand at Pittsburgh earlier this week.
+Skara did not play after injuring his elbow at Pittsburgh earlier this week.

-After a White missed for the Tar Heels, Trapp then went to the foul line in a one-and-one situation with 18 seconds to go and made both free throws to cut the lead to one, 78-77.
+After a White miss for the Tar Heels, Trapp then went to the foul line in a one-and-one situation with 18 seconds to go and made both free throws to cut the lead to one, 78-77.

-Kenny Williams then made two foul shots with 12.7 seconds to play for the Tar Heels and then missed the second of two free throws with 9.1 seconds to go, following two Mitchell free throws that again pulled the Tigers within one.
+Kenny Williams then made two foul shots with 12.7 seconds to play for the Tar Heels and then missed the second of two free throws with 9.1 seconds to go, following two Mitchell free throws that again pulled the Tigers within one point.

-Williams’ second missed free throw at 81-79, set up the final frantic seconds.
+Williams’ second missed free throw at 81-79, set up the final frantic seconds of the game.

 With the loss, the Tigers (17-12, 7-9 ACC) have to win at Notre Dame on Wednesday and then again next Saturday at home against Syracuse to have a shot at earning a bid to the NCAA Tournament.

-Clemson fell behind 46-37 early in the second half when Johnson drained a 3-pointer with 18:22 to play in the game.
+Clemson fell behind 46-37 early in the second half when Johnson drained a 3-pointer with 18:22 to play.

 However, the Tar Heels went cold, while the Tigers heated up.
 Playing inspired defense that forced two turnovers and held UNC to 0-for-7 shooting during a seven-minute span, Clemson went on a 17-2 run to take a 54-48 lead following a Reed jumper in the paint.